Strixen/TMBTooltips/README.md

 # TMBHelper

 Very work in progress.
 Let me know if you have any issues.
-Working on the GUI next
+Working on the GUI next!